 What Can Improve

-This Wahl clipper is a reliable fade clipper.
+The Wahl Professional 5-Star Legend is a reliable fade clipper.
 This is one reason why it also falls within the best barber clippers for fades category.
 When the adjusting lever is set properly, a taper with phenomenal results is achieved, unlike cheap clippers.
 The materials used for this clipper are solid, only on rare occasions that the blades may need to be realigned.